Common Artist Questions Answered

 Q: My art professors tell me that the way to succeed as an artist is to "go forth and make art."
 Is that right?

 A: Professors who gaslight their students with that kind of crap should be more honest and tell the truth, which is that they don't know how to succeed because nobody ever taught them, and if they did know, many of them wouldn't be teaching.
-Now I'm not knocking professors here; we need you dearly and teaching is an eminently honorable profession.
+Now I'm not knocking professors here; we need you dearly and teaching is an eminently essential and honorable profession.
 All I'm saying is that it's OK to admit you don't know something when you don't know it instead of getting all noble and "go forthy" about it to insulate your egos.

 The truth is that any artist can learn how to navigate the art world.
 So many artists at all stages of their careers make so many obvious mistakes that they would never otherwise make if only they had basic training in art school about how the art world works.
 Once a work of art is complete and ready to leave the studio, it's subject to pretty much the same market forces as any other product.
 Art business education is essential because learning how to sell art means being able to survive as an artist.
 You can only travel the road to creative success if you can afford to buy the gas.
 Hopefully, more and more art schools will teach how art and money mix so that their artist graduates will be able to thrive and prosper from their art.